ADanayal/Reduced-Order-Wake-Modelling-tool/README.md

 * Damage Equivalent Load (DEL) results
 * Figure generation scripts
 * Representative flowfield outputs used for visualisation
+* Farm array configuration
+* Representative TurbSim input .bts file
+* Representative OpenFAST input files (Icluding the main.fst, InflowWind and Elastodyn file)

 These datasets correspond directly to the cases presented within the report.

 ---

+## Wake Resolving Modelling Tool

+A generalised version of the wake-resolving modelling tool developed during this project is provided.
+The workflow combines PyWake, TurbSim and OpenFAST to generate wake-resolved inflow fields and evaluate the resulting turbine loads and fatigue behaviour.

+Users may adapt the framework to alternative turbines, wind farm layouts, wake models and operating conditions.
+To ensure compatibility, any new inputs should follow the same directory structure and file conventions used throughout the provided examples.

+---

 ## Simulation Inputs

-The simulations use the same inflow definitions, turbine configuration and modelling assumptions described in the accompanying report.
+The simulations use the same inflow definitions, turbine configuration and modelling assumptions described in the accompanying paper.

 These include: